songzhm/arbitraryElasticNet/README.md

-# Simulation and Empirical Study Implementation with ArbitraryRectangle-range Generalized Elastic Net
+# Simulation and Empirical Study Implementation with Arbitrary Rectangle-range Generalized Elastic Net

 This repo. contains python implementation for the paper [Variable Selection and regularization via Arbitrary Rectangle-range Generalized Elastic Net]().